swansonk14/typed-argument-parser/README.md

 ## Installation

+Tap requires Python 3.6+

-Tap can be installed by running: `pip install typed-argument-parser`
+Tap can be installed with: `pip install typed-argument-parser`

 ## Tap is Python-native